Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Abstract

 \section{Abstract}

 Finding a template in a search image is an important task underlying many computer vision applications.
-Recent approaches perform template matching in a feature-space, such as that produced by a convolutional neural network (CNN), that provides more tolerance to changes in appearance.
-In this article we investigate combining features from different layers of a CNN in order to obtain a feature-space that allows both precise and tolerant template matching.
-Furthermore we investigate if enhancing the encoding of shape information by the CNN can improve the performance of template matching.
-These investigations result in a new template matching method that produces state-of-the-art results on a standard benchmark.
+Recent approaches perform template matching in a deep feature-space, produced by a convolutional neural network (CNN), which is found to provide more tolerance to changes in appearance.
+In this article we investigate if enhancing the CNN's encoding of shape information can produce more distinguishable features that improve the performance of template matching.
+This investigation results in a new template matching method that produces state-of-the-art results on a standard benchmark.
 To confirm these results we also create a new benchmark and show that the proposed method also outperforms existing techniques on this new dataset.
-We further applied the proposed method to tracking and achieved more robust results.
+Our code and dataset is available at: \Url{https://github.com/iminfine/Deep-DIM}. \keywords{Template match \and Convolutional neural networks \and VGG19.}